P. N. News: World Championship Wrestling (1991–1992)

 Upon his return to the United States in 1991, Neu joined World Championship Wrestling.
 He made his debut for the promotion on the May 11 episode of World Wide Wrestling as P. N. News, a rapper gimmick fashioned after P.M.
 Dawn, where he defeated Terry Bronson in 44 seconds.

 He soon began a brief feud against World Television Champion "Stunning" Steve Austin.
 At The Great American Bash, News and Bobby Eaton defeated Austin and his partner Terry Taylor in a scaffold match.
 During a house show on June 21, News inadvertently injured Dave Sheldon, who was performing under the ring name the Angel of Death.
 The injury came about when News botched his Broken Record finishing move during their match, as he splashed Sheldon's knees instead of his torso, which sidelined Sheldon for almost an entire year in order to recover.
 As a result, News was taken off television, his feud with Austin was dropped, and he was used solely at house shows and sporadically at pay-per-views.
 Despite this, News faced Austin in a match for the World Television Title at Clash of the Champions XVII on November 19, but was unsuccessful in winning the title.
+News also twice unsuccessfully challenged WCW World Heavyweight Champion Lex Luger on WCW's December 1991 UK tour, being pinned by Luger in London on December 10 (first night of three shows) and Sheffield on December 13.

 After their feud, News was moved down the card and on December 21 at Starrcade, News teamed with Steve Armstrong in a losing effort to Ron Simmons and Thomas Rich.
 On January 21, 1992, News made his final television appearance, defeating Diamond Dallas Page at Clash of the Champions XVIII.
 Following this, News wrestled solely on house shows before being released on March 15, 1992.